laodie666/Echo-Chamber-Extension-/README.md

 Installation guide:

-Clone the repo then open the terminal to run
+Clone the repo.

-npx @tailwindcss/cli -i ./extension/input.css -o ./extension/output.css --watch

-then go to Chrome, open manage extensions, open dev mode, load unpacked, and select the extension folder of the cloned repo.
+Then go to Chrome, open manage extensions, open dev mode, load unpacked, and select the extension folder of the cloned repo.